Community

 From quaint, historic downtown shops to a wide array of nationally recognized retailers, convenience is all within a three-mile radius.
 Spend a leisurely afternoon in the historic downtown, or shop till you drop in many of your favorite retail stores nearby.

 Nestled in the center of these unique areas are two exceptional parks and other recreational facilities.
-It is the perfect combination of community and convenience, where quality of life is more than just a cliché.
+It is the perfect combination of community and convenience, where a great quality of life is more than just a cliché.

 Hiram History:

-The Beginning - Garrett Gray - Gray's Mill, Ga
+The Beginning - Gray's Mill, G.A

 The little town at Gray's Mill was a bustling spot for trade and export, but it lacked an official name recognized by the State of Georgia.
-It wouldn't be until 1891 that the Town of Hiram would come into being.
-The Town of Hiram was named after Hiram Baggett, the first postmaster for the town.
-Later, in 1956, the Town of Hiram would be changed to the City of Hiram, and the rest is, as they say, history!
+It wouldn't be until 1891 that the 'Town of Hiram' would come into being.
+The 'Town of Hiram' was named after Hiram Baggett, the first postmaster assigned to the area.
+Later, in 1956, the 'Town of Hiram' would be changed to the 'City of Hiram', and the rest is, as they say, history!

 Entertainment: